oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 That is a much harder problem than adding another interface.
 Authentication needs to represent the person making the request.
 Secrets cannot be handed to the local model.
 Tool access should remain scoped and auditable.
 A compromised or badly configured local environment should not gain broad company access.

-I still have not solved this completely.
-But if I started again, I would treat secure local access as a core architecture requirement rather than a later integration.
-It is the clearest way to combine shared company knowledge with the personal context people already maintain.

 ### 2. Spend less time chasing the perfect architecture

 Agent tooling changes constantly.
-Frameworks appear, model APIs improve, MCP conventions evolve, and every week there is a new opinion about the correct architecture.
+Frameworks appear, models improve, MCP conventions evolve, and every week there is a new opinion about what AI should be, how it should be built, and which patterns or use cases are right or wrong.

 It is very easy to keep redesigning the system around what everyone is discussing online.

 I spent too much time considering whether I should rebuild parts of the agent around the latest approach.
-Most of that thinking had a short expiry date.
-The tool or pattern that looked essential one month could be irrelevant a few months later.
+Most of that thinking had a short expiry date: a tool or pattern that looked essential one month could be irrelevant a few months later.
 Today I would pick one simple architecture that supports the immediate use case and move forward.
-Keep connectors small.
-Keep boundaries clear.
-Avoid coupling everything to one model or framework.
-Then replace pieces when there is a real reason, not because a new diagram is popular on social media.
+Keep connectors small, keep boundaries clear, avoid coupling everything to one model or framework, and replace pieces only when there is a real reason rather than because a new diagram is popular on social media.

 Internal tools have an advantage here: they do not need to become a generic platform for every possible customer.
 They need to solve the company's actual problems.